 Bit to Packet Forwarding Rate Metric Conversion

-Now that you know what the most recent and largest DDoS attack is and how it was measured, here’s a historical perspective on some of the largest or most famous DDoS attacks in the past five years.
+Now that you know what the most recent and largest DDoS attack is and how it was measured, here’s a historical perspective on some of the largest or most famous DDoS attacks in the past nearly eight years.

 The List of the Most Famous DDoS Attacks — By Year and Month